kcampo1335/productLineFXDbOOPNew/README.md

 <br />Note for school project: Every section is an opportunity to make an impression.
 You could briefly add what you know about the IDE and describe your development skills.

 ## Contributing
+* My Prof. Vanselow assisted with the teaching of this project.

 ## Author